TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ### Full Traceability

-The system provides complete traceability, from the initial JSON message to the final sales order, and from the sales order back to the original web request.
+The system provides complete traceability, from the initial JSON message to the final Sales order, and from the Sales order back to the original Web request.

 Starting from the sales order: